Saturday, 24 December 2016

 Friday, 23 December 2016

 This post is part of my 2016 Poirot Project.
 You can read the full story of why I’m doing this in my Introduction post.
-The previous post was a review of ‘The Million Dollar Bond Robbery’.
+The previous post was a review of ‘The Affair at the Victory Ball’.

 Beware: Here be Spoilers

 The tenth – and final – episode of the third series of Agatha Christie’s Poirot was first broadcast on 10th March 1991.
 It was based on the short story of the same name, which first appeared in The Sketch in May 1923.

 Reluctantly, this post comes with a bit of an admission.
 When I first began this project, I imagined that I would spend 2016 rereading and rewatching the Poirot stories, and that I would reach Curtain by Christmas.
 Well… it’s now the 23rd December and I haven’t even reached The ABC Murders yet.
 This has been a much bigger undertaking than I imagined – partly due to my tendency to obsessive completism, which has led to my posts becoming more and more detailed, and partly due to the fact that this year has been a very very busy one.
 So, sadly, I think I have to admit that ‘The Mystery of Hunter’s Lodge’ will be the last post in my Poirot Project in 2016.

 But have no fear!
 I’ll be back on it and tackling The ABC Murders as soon as the festive season is over.
 I reckon I’ll totally get to Curtain by Christmas 2017. ;-)